D2KLab/HarvestingTablesInTheWild/report/report.md

 The information on these web pages is mostly aimed at solely human consumption, which at the same time makes it very difficult to be automatically processed by machines.
 While plain text data (such as regular HTML websites) are still comprehendible by machines, with complex layouts and designs it becomes increasingly difficult for a machine to access this data in a meaningful way - in the end, we want to turn data into information.

 One such example are HTML tables.
-From human perspective they are intuitively easy to understand (just by looking at them), but for a machine they are difficult to assess because of the graphical nature of them: all the little visual details (such as delimiters and orientation) matter a lot.
+From a human perspective they are intuitively easy to understand (just by looking at them), but for a machine they are difficult to assess because of the graphical nature of them: all the little visual details (such as delimiters and orientation) matter a lot.
 At the same time, the tables themselves usually just contain the data (e.g. statistics), while the surrounding text (headers, captions and description) gives this data meaning.
 For example, the information pair "TSLA, 2007-12-03, 1234" is useless if we do not know that we are dealing with stock prices.

-As we will outline in Section 2, there has already been significant academic work in the field of semantic table interpretation.
+As we will outline in [Section 2](#related-work), there has already been significant academic work in the field of semantic table interpretation.
 To develop, compare and optimize these systems however, large datasets are required.
 Therefore, the goal of our semester project has been the design and development of a system that collects tables from HTML on pages on the web.
+In [Section 3](#system-requirements-and-design) we give an overview of our system and an explanation of the architectural design choices.
+In [Section 4](#implementation-and-milestones), we go into the details of development and showcase the milestones we have reached during the project.
-In Section 3 we detail the development and design choices of this system.
+In [Section 5](#results), we summarize the achievements of our work and present the results of our final table collection.
-...
-Finally, in Section 5 we provide additional suggestions on how the system should be improved and extended.
+Finally, in [Section 5](#future-work) we provide additional suggestions on how the system should be improved and extended.

 # Related work

 In this section we will give an overview of background literature and related work.

-**TODO** *Give a brief overview of the papers we have studied, especially the ones from the literature review presentation*

-## Datasets
+The comprehensive survey done by S. Zhang and K. Balog [14] provides an insight about the latest research on the table extraction, retrieval and augmentation from the web.
+The survey paper characterizes this whole process into distinct steps namely table extraction, semantic table interpretation, search, question answering, knowledge base augmentation and table augmentation.

 Macdonald and Barbosa have produced one of the most recent public corpora of web tables.
 More specifically, their research introduces a publicly available dataset [^macdonald] for benchmarking information extraction from HTML tables.

 [^macdonald]: [https://dataverse.library.ualberta.ca/dataset.xhtml?persistentId=doi:10.7939/DVN/SHL1SL](https://dataverse.library.ualberta.ca/dataset.xhtml?persistentId=doi:10.7939/DVN/SHL1SL)

-## Semantic Table Interpretation
+Table extraction is the first step of this whole process.
+This process of extraction includes filtration of useless tables, proper formatting and consistent storage of tables to create a corpus.
+This process includes classification of tables into one or more semantic (such as subject header, table header) and/or syntactic (such as row and columns) features.
+The work by Balakrishnan et. al. [15] used a collection of simple rules and machine learning classifiers to extract tables with overall accuracy of 96%.

 Table interpretation is the act of giving semantic meaning to raw table data.
 Among many other steps, this includes determining the data types of columns, the semantic object entities of each column and the relations between columns.